Caf Confederation Cup: Enyimba defeat Diambars to progress

 Editors' Picks

-Although the hosts dominated ball possession, they were unable to get more goals as they were wasteful in front of goals.
+Although the hosts dominated ball possession, they were unable to get more goals as they were wasteful.

 Nothing changed in the second half as the visitors laboured in vain to assert their authority in the keenly contested encounter.

-Three minutes from full time, Diambars got reduced to 10 men as Bacary Sane was given the marching orders for dangerous play.
+Three minutes from full time, Diambars got reduced to 10 men as Bacary Sane was given his marching orders for dangerous play.

 Profiting from that numerical advantage, Finidi George’s men had time to make it three goals through Kalu in the 90th minute.